The Florida Fish & Wildlife Conservation Commission (FWC) approves draft rules for the proposed Goliath Grouper Trophy

-3. An analysis of Goliath Grouper stomach contents by University of Florida found that 85% of their diet consists of crabs and other crustaceans.
-The other 15% was found to consist of slow moving fish such as pufferfish, catfish and stingrays; not game fish.
+3. An analysis of Goliath Grouper stomach contents by the University of Florida found that 85% of their diet consists of crabs and other crustaceans.
+The other 15% was found to consist of slow-moving fish such as pufferfish, catfish, and stingrays; not game fish.

-4. Florida State University researchers published a peer reviewed paper showing that reef fish abundance and diversity is higher when goliath Groupers are present on those reefs.
+4. Florida State University researchers published a peer-reviewed paper showing that reef fish abundance and diversity are higher when goliath Groupers are present on those reefs.
 This study shows that goliath groupers act as ecological engineers, creating life for many marine species.

 5. Florida's Fish and Wildlife Conservation Commission (FWC), along with other entities, have conducted several stock assessments of Goliath Groupers, with the most recent survey taking place in 2016.
 The FWC's recent assessment concluded that Goliath Grouper populations had recovered.
 However, these results were rejected by a panel of independent scientists brought in by the FWC to review the study.
 The panel rejected the manner in which these assessments were conducted and labeled the findings as an inconclusive measure of population.
 Currently, under the International Union for Conservation of Nature (IUCN), Goliath Grouper are listed as vulnerable.

 Here are a few more reasons the Goliath Grouper should not be hunted.